hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01-Basics.md

 Some use cases:

 + Display search results with search strings highlighted in the results.
-+ &gt;Highlight important parts of a text, such as "quoting parts", etc.
++ &gt; Highlight important parts of a text, such as "quoting parts", etc.
 + Replace `<strong>` and `<em>` with `<mark>` when suitable.

 Example 1: [jsBin online example](https://jsbin.com/tafelic/edit?html,output) and [local example](src/1.4.2-mark.html)